-Disabled

-Consistently less likely than average to support making more services available online and using digital technology to support services

-Consistently less likely than average to support scaling back or stopping services

-Consistently less likely than average to support changing working practices to make better use of technology and more efficient ways of working

-Consistently less likely than average to support transferring services to other organisations like commercial companies

-Consistently less likely than average to support working in partnership and sharing services with other councils and public sector agencies

-Consistently less likely than average to support improving educational outcomes

-Consistently less likely than average to agree that the council keeps them informed about proposals for change

-Consistently more likely than average to state that the area has got worse over the last year.

-Consistently less satisfied than average with local bus services

-Consistently less satisfied than average with parks and open spaces.

-Consistently less satisfied than average with planning.

-Consistently less satisfied than average with schools

-Consistently less satisfied than average with sport and leisure facilities

-Consistently more satisfied than average with care for older people.

-Consistently more satisfied than average with care for physically disabled and those with learning difficulties

-Consistently more satisfied than average with customer services.

-Consistently more satisfied than average with environmental health and trading standards

-Consistently more satisfied than average with housing advice service

-Consistently more satisfied with public health services.

-Consistently more satisfied than average with welfare benefits and council tax

-Non-Disabled

-Non-disabled people are consistently less satisfied than average with care for older people.
+Disabled Consistently less likely than average to support increasing fees and charges Consistently less likely than average to support making more services available online and using digital technology to support services Consistently less likely than average to support scaling back or stopping services Consistently less likely than average to support changing working practices to make better use of technology and more efficient ways of working Consistently less likely than average to support transferring services to other organisations like commercial companies Consistently more satisfied than average with care for older people.
+Consistently more satisfied than average with care for physically disabled people and those with learning difficulties.
+Consistently more satisfied than average with environmental health and trading standards.
+Consistently more satisfied than average with housing advice services.
+Consistently less satisfied than average with parks and open spaces. consistently less satisfied than average with planning Consistently less satisfied than average with schools Consistently less satisfied than average with sport and leisure facilities Consistently more satisfied than average with welfare benefits and council tax Non-Disabled Consistently less satisfied than average with care for older people.
+Consistently less satisfied than average with care for physically disabled people and those with learning difficulties.
+Consistently less satisfied than average with welfare benefits and council tax